Carlo Acutis: Beatification process

 The call for Acutis to be beatified began soon after his death.
 The Church in Assisi was active in promoting Acutis's cult, the Catholic practice of venerating or showing devotion to a holy individual.
-Fr.
-Nicola Gori, who authored Carlo Acutis: The First Millennial Saint, served as the official postulator for Acutis's canonisation cause.
+Nicola Gori, who authored Carlo Acutis: The First Millennial Saint, served as the postulator for Acutis's beatification process.
 In this dual role, Gori was responsible for advancing the cause within the Vatican and compiling the necessary documentation.

-Opening of the cause

 On 12 October 2012, the sixth anniversary of his death, the Archdiocese of Milan opened his cause for canonisation.
 The opening of the diocesan investigation was held on 15 February 2013, with Cardinal Angelo Scola inaugurating the process.
 Scola said Acutis was not called to be "a movie star, but a star in Heaven" and that Acutis was "a new treasure in the Ambrosian church".

 On 13 May 2013, the Congregation for the Causes of Saints issued a nihil obstat stating there was nothing preventing the cause from moving forward.
-He was then named a Servant of God, the first stage on the path towards sainthood.
+He was then named a Servant of God.
 The Lombardy Episcopal Conference approved the petition for the official canonisation cause to proceed in 2013.
 Pope Francis confirmed his life as one of heroic virtue on 5 July 2018, declaring him Venerable.